TrainTheTrainer/ELIXIR-EXCELERATE-TtT/courses/Oeiras_2017_January/README.md

 ##EXCELERATE-TtT##

-#Train the Trainer Pilot Course<br>
+#Train the Trainer Pilot Course#<br>
-for instructors and future instructors of the GTPB Programme.#
+for instructors and future instructors of the GTPB Programme

 **Instructor:**